Pandan Jaya LRT station

-Pandan Jaya LRT station is a Malaysian low-rise rapid transit station situated near and named after Pandan Jaya, in Ampang Jaya, Selangor.
-The station is part of the Ampang Line (formerly known as STAR, and the Ampang and Sri Petaling Lines).
-The station was opened on 16 December 1996, as part of the first phase of the STAR system's opening, alongside 13 adjoining stations along the Sultan Ismail-Ampang route.
+The Pandan Jaya LRT station is a Malaysian low-rise light rapid transit (LRT) station situated near and named after Pandan Jaya, in Ampang, Selangor.
+The station is part of the LRT Ampang Line (formerly known as the STAR LRT line).
+The station was opened on 16 December 1996, as part of the first phase of the STAR LRT system's opening, alongside 13 adjoining stations along the - route.

-The station shares a similar name with the neighbouring Pandan Indah station 1 kilometre northeast, leading to some confusion among passengers.
+The station shares a similar name with the neighbouring station located 1 kilometre northeast, often leading to some confusion among passengers.